 Pressures (with 20kg baggage, max speeds 75mph) Dropped from 35/30 when new to 32/25 in deep sand, and much later 25/21 when unloaded until ride back to Spain back up to 32/28 and then 34/30 for fast and wet Spain transit.

 I’ve fitted a pair of 110/80 130/80-17 69 T £ 62 19″ Scouts to my GS-R with Tubliss liners and must say there’s no ‘edginess’ on either tyre, as I experienced on the BMW in the first few hundred miles.
 And so I do wonder if it was the rear ‘Catspaw’ pattern with the solid centre block which made the bike feel insecure for a while.
 I’ve been waiting for that same feeling on the Suzuki, but they feel as normal as the preceding road tyres.
 Coming back 700 miles from Scotland, the tyres didn’t budge in hours of streaming rain on the motorway or across London.
 For a hard-compound tyre with a blocky tread, that’s pretty unusual.

 Update September 2014: Loosing pressure inexplicably?
 See this video.

-Update September 2018: Chose K60 for my XScrambleR 700 project bike (right) for Morocco.
+Update September 2018: Chose K60 for my XScrambleR 700 project bike (left) for Morocco.
 No regrets – still a brilliant and long lasting do-it-all tyre.